Masks are required inside all state buildings as of August 16 for all people over 2 years old. More Info

 Administered by the Delaware Division of Historical and Cultural Affairs, the five museums of the State of Delaware tell the story of the First State’s contributions to the history and culture of the United States.
 Through tours, exhibits and special programs, the museums shine a spotlight on Delaware’s unique history and the diverse people who came to live there.

 Museum admission is free and open to the public and reservations are not required.
-However, in order to keep everyone safe in keeping with CDC recommendations, face masks are strongly recommended for all visitors and required for those who are not vaccinated.
+However, in order to keep everyone safe in keeping with CDC recommendations, face masks are required for all people over the age of two, regardless of vaccination status.

 Following is information on visiting the museums:

 The John Dickinson Plantation is the boyhood home of John Dickinson, known as the “Penman of the Revolution” and a framer and signer of the U.S. Constitution.
 Dickinson wrote about freedom and liberty for all while continuing to hold human beings in bondage.
 The plantation shares the stories of the Dickinsons; the tenant farmers; the trades people; the indentured servants; the free and enslaved people; and the families who lived, labored and died on the land.
 The museum is a partner site in the First State National Historical Park.

 Hours: Tuesday: Grounds open 10 a.m. to 4 p.m.
 Wednesday: Visitor center and grounds open 10 a.m. to 4 p.m.
 Thursday to Saturday: Mansion, visitor center and grounds open 10 a.m. to 4 p.m.